-I finally did it.
-I was sent these 3 Waverly Inspirations fabrics and used the top one to line the drawer.
+I used Waverly Inspirations fabrics from Walmart and used the top one to line the drawer.

-I used the Super Premium semi-gloss paint and the matching stencil that was also sent to add a little color surprise every time I open the drawer.
+I used Waverly Super Premium semi-gloss paint and the matching stencil that was also sent to add a little color surprise every time I open the drawer.

 I also received this chevron stencil and stencil brushes, but used the stencil that matched the design of fabric I used.